Are you wondering how to make this a productive summer for your teens and tweens?

 Parents have tried to make it easier for them.
 Any tech rules and limits have pretty much gone out the window.
 We’ve tried to engage them by binge watching Netflix with them or reviving family game night.
 There’s been walks and biking and even tik tok video making.
 But lets be honest, our teens were sick of us before this even started and at this point after juggling our own losses and attempts to work virtually, parents are feeling pretty burnt out too.

-Unfortunately, for teens and tweens across the country, many of their typical summer activities like going to camp or being camp counselors, playing sports and even many of their service projects have been cancelled.
-Plus, most summer travel plans are delayed indefinitely.
-This includes college visits for many upper school high school students.
+Unfortunately, for teens and tweens across the country, many of their typical summer activities may still be limited, such as going to camp or being camp counselors, playing sports and even many of their service projects.
+Plus, the cost of travel right now is astronomical, so it is forcing a lot of us to still remain at home–including limiting college visits for many upper school high school students.

 As parents of tweens and teens, you are looking at the coming months and probably feeling a little overwhelmed trying to figure out what your middle and high school aged kids are going to do with their time.
 You need fresh ideas, resources and more to help keep this summer from being a total wash.